archf/americano/README.md

 ### Windows installation

 Simply run the installer.
 You can edit the klc file and recompile if you wish.
 You will need microsoft keyboad layout creator though.

 ## XKB and libcommon guide

+- NoSymbol → acts as a placeholder if you want to define a later symbol
+- VoidSymbol → like a /dev/null symbol : it produces no actions

 Useful articles: